markusfisch/advent-of-awk/README.md

 This will print nothing if all the solutions are correct.
 Otherwise the differences will be shown.

-To update the `solutions` file after adding a new solution, you'd do:

-	$ ./test save

 [1]: https://adventofcode.com/2020/day/1
 [2]: https://adventofcode.com/2020/day/2